XTLS/Xray-docs-next/docs/en/config/outbounds/vless.md

 - `xtls-rprx-vision`: using the new XTLS mode includes inner handshake random padding supports uTLS client fingerprint simulation
 - `xtls-rprx-vision-udp443`: same as `xtls-rprx-vision`, but allows UDP traffic with a destination of port 443

-In addition, currently, XTLS only supports TCP, mKCP, and DomainSocket transport modes.
+Additionally, XTLS currently only supports TCP+TLS/Reality.

 <!-- prettier-ignore -->
 ::: tip About xtls-rprx-*-udp443 flow control mode